This guide will answer questions about Google Business Profile, and provide answers to many common questions people have about utilizing the platform.

 - Use the available features within Google's Marketing Kit to create social posts, stickers, and posters to encourage customers to leave reviews.

-- Send an email to customers after they purchase (or use your service) and politely ask them to leave a review on your GMB page, sharing your short link.
+- Send an email to customers after they purchase (or use your service) and politely ask them to leave a review on your GBP page, sharing your short link.

 - Ask long-standing customers personally.
 You will be surprised at how effective this is when you reach out to them on a personal level and make the request.

-What Are the Dimensions for Google My Business Images?
+What Are the Dimensions for Google Business Profile Images?

 As of April 2020, the current dimensions and specs that you need to know are:

 Cover Photo: 1080 x 608px

 Format: JPEG / PNG